We will not fear, though the earth should change,

-In the gospels, Jesus is pictured as the One who walks upon the “un-creation:” who stands above the chaos and darkness of the raging seas.
+In our gospel reading for this week, it is Jesus who is pictured as the One who walks upon the “un-creation;” the One who stands above the chaos and darkness of the raging seas.

 The disciples’ boat was far from the land, battered by the waves for the wind was against them.